 Mr. Flynn asked Mr. Lane to review the presentation prepared by Credit-Suisse and to discuss the impact of the developing news about China on the State’s portfolio.

 Mr. Lane said historically summertime is a peak valuation period for the core portfolio and as a result there was an overweight toward liquidity.
-He stated 57% of the account was allocated toward liquidity managers, and 43% was allocated to the reserve managers.
+He stated 57% of the account was allocated toward liquidity managers and 43% was allocated to the reserve managers.
 Mr. Lane said this was in preparation for drawdowns due to seasonal net state expenditures and anticipated rate hikes from the Federal Reserve.

 Mr. Lane stated that the total yield to maturity was 72bps, an increase from 61bps on May 31, 2015 and duration has declined to 1.31yrs from 1.40yrs during that period.